-But, as opposed to cloud based asset tracking solutions that can be purchased through a cost-efficient subscription model, an on-premise setup can be expensive.
-It requires a large investment in servers, and needs a dedicated area of workspace to install them.
+But, as opposed to cloud-based asset tracking solutions that can be purchased through a cost-efficient subscription model, an on-premise setup can be expensive.
+It requires a large investment in servers and needs a dedicated area of the workspace to install them.
 It then needs an IT team that can install, operate, upgrade and update the system.

 With high operating and up-front costs, plus the average 12-24 month implementation period, it’s no wonder 94% of businesses plan to reduce IT setup and maintenance costs with cloud infrastructure.

 A key feature of a cloud-based asset tracking system is its ability to provide access to data from anywhere at any time.
 By tracking, recording and collecting enough significant data, businesses are able to build an asset register with complete accuracy.
 This entire register is then accessible to all business personnel through a specific Web page or mobile App.

 This also means data can be accessed and updated on a range of devices including desktops, smartphones, tablets, and laptops, from various locations.
 Locations such as in and around the workplace, across multiple sites, and in the field; particularly useful for field employees such as a vehicle mechanic.

 Depending on the data that has been collected, an asset register could include useful information such as work orders and their current status, current and historical usage, maintenance and repairs schedules, and current working condition.